 Denise Frazier

-Creative Director
+New Orleans Creative Director

-Creative Director
+New Orleans Creative Director

 Educator, musician, and interdisciplinary artist from Houston, who has lived and worked in New Orleans since 2002.
 She is the Creative Director for Bamboula: Jazz Studies in Motion, the New Orleans arm of the Jazz Generations Initiative Project.
 Frazier recently curated programming for Prospect NOLA and was a 2023-2024 MLK Fellow at the Massachusetts Institute of Technology.
 Her research interests currently include the Gulf South and the Anthropocene, sound studies and the natural, and built environments of the Gulf South and Circum-Caribbean.
 She is the co-founder of Les Cenelles, a string and technological interfacing ensemble that performs African Diasporic music through a prismatic lens that honors African and Indigenous ancestors and chronicles ecological realities.
 As a company member of Goat in the Road Productions, Frazier has used her skills as an actor and as a musical composer in immersive performances and collaborations that tell lesser known stories.
 She is the proud parent of one son.